-The program management adviser also chairs the railway and road/river working groups set up by the Commission on Public Corporation and the Transport Task Force.
+7 The program management adviser also chairs the railway and road/river working groups set up by the Commission on Public Corporation and the Transport Task Force.

-The situation in Republika Srpska is slightly better: a Road Directorate and a Road Fund (for maintenance) are in place, though barely operating.
-Still, assistance, both financial and advisory, is also critically needed.
+8 The situation in Republika Srpska is slightly better: a Road Directorate and a Road Fund (for maintenance) are in place, though barely operating.
+Still, financial and advisory assistance is critically needed.